sleeptoken/zettelkasten/Expressway Htb.md

 69  open  tftp
 500  open  isakmp
 #### Fingerprinting IKE (Port 500)

+IKE is the complex handshake protocol that allows two endpoints to agree on cryptographic keys and algorithms to build a secure IPsec tunnel.
+The "Aggressive mode" is known to have weaknesses.

 `ike-scan` - It crafts [[Internet Key Exchange]] packets to fingerprint the VPN gateway and elicit responses that can reveal its configuration, identity, and vulnerabilities.